 - Scanning Electron Microscopy (SEM)

 - Acetone Testing

 - Supply chain Management

-Widespread concern is increasing for the need to secure your supply chain and protect yourself against counterfeit products.
-In the first instance, the key is to use suppliers with full trace-ability all the way back to the manufacturer.
-When you have no alternative to go to the gray market there are a whole host of tools that you can use to ensure that you are not purchasing counterfeit products as they get more and more sophisticated.
+Counterfeit components are becoming increasingly sophisticated, posing a growing threat to supply chains and calling for businesses to be extra vigilant.
+In the first instance, the key to avoiding counterfeits is to use suppliers that offer full traceability all the way back to the manufacturer.
+However, when your only option is to source from the grey market, there are a host of tools you can use to ensure that you are not purchasing counterfeits as they get more sophisticated.
 If you do not have direct access to these tools then use a reputable company to do it for you.

 Counterfeit detection tools include:

 Visual Inspection The first step is a simple visual inspection by a trained specialist.
 In the past counterfeits were crude and basic, things such as label markings and logos being nothing like the original were easy to spot if you are familiar with the brand.
 You should also inspect all of the packaging and product documentation including shipping information such as language used.

 Acetone Testing Previously an acetone test would have been sufficient to pick up black-topped counterfeits.
 This is a simple rub test with a cotton bud and soaked in acetone where if the cotton bud turns black the device has failed.
 Nowadays counterfeiters are getting smarter with the black-topping they are using to cover the top surface of the component.
 The test now involves using a variety of different solvents to break down different black-top materials.